Marketing & Media Blog, Social Media

 For larger-scale images used in header photos, cover photos and other banner-like images, you have design options.

 If you’re choosing to use an image as a cover photo, you can opt for a more minimalistic approach and use simple but high-resolution imagery that’s relevant to your brand.
-Starbucks has a straightforward but effective banner image: two coffee cups with the distinctive logo blended into a spring-like backdrop.
-They have also recently used imagery of people holding cups of coffee in front of a warm and inviting sky and a coffee cup on a honeycomb backdrop to introduce a new flavor.
-Coca-Cola simply uses its distinctive white swirl on a red background that is so unique to them, anyone in the world could recognize it.
+Starbucks has a straightforward but effective banner image: two branded coffee cups (latte and cold brew) set in a swirled, creamy pistachio frosting to promote its pistachio latte and pistachio cream cold brew.
+They have also recently used this header space to promote various seasonal products.
+Coca-Cola simply uses its distinctive white swirl (or dynamic wave, as they call it) on a red background that is so unique to them, anyone in the world could recognize it.

 Content Branding: Predictability Isn’t Always a Bad Thing